CrashCortez/vitadock-mpv/README.md

 Find a dock and get it printed [3D Prints](https://www.thingiverse.com/search?q=vita+raspberry+pi&dwh=875cb8a1f5323f8)

--Hacked PS VITA with usb connection
+- Hacked PS VITA with usb connection
 -------
 ...and of course a Hacked PSVITA Henkaku/enso/h-encore with [udcd-uvc](https://github.com/xerpi/vita-udcd-uvc) plugin by xerpi